Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 One of the main goals was to come up with a way to minimize code duplication.
 During the Project we Explored different programing alternatives to the problem, namely static polymorphism vs dynamic vs a hybrid approach.
 Each Design came with its own Pros and Cons .
 We felt that Template Meta-Programming offerred the best alternative.
 The tradeoff between dynamic and Static Polymorphism was runtime Performance vs Compile time Checks and complexity with the code base .
 We finally decided to go with the Static Route due to its various advantages.
 We actually developed both versions halfway , to better understand each in GlobalRoutings Context.
 This way we could understand that using Runtime Checks was not good enough for our use case.

+After discussing with Mentors it was decided to use the Static Polymorphism approach to Generalize IPv4GlobalRouting to the generic GlobalRouting using template Meta-Programming.
+Using Compile Time Checks , we instantiated Two versions of the template , one for each of the address class.

 Along the way I found and fixed some CRITICAL bugs lurking in the protocol and also added a few performance improvements.